-For example, a low-earning spouse might start claiming benefits based on the high-earning spouse’s income at full retirement age, while the higher earning spouse delays benefits to earn additional delayed retirement credits.
-This can be tricky, so hiring a financial advisor is worth the cost.
+For example, a low-earning spouse might start claiming benefits based on the high-earning spouse’s income at full retirement age.
+Meanwhile, the higher-earning spouse delays benefits to increase their retirement credits.
+This strategy can be tricky, so consulting a financial advisor is worth the cost.

-Up to 85 percent of your Social Security benefits could be subject to federal income taxes if you earn substantial outside income such as wages or dividends.
-The percentage of your benefits that are subject to income taxes depends on your combined income (which equals your adjusted gross income), any non-taxable interest income and one-half of your Social Security benefits.
+Up to 85% of your Social Security benefits could be subject to federal income taxes if you earn substantial outside income, such as wages or dividends.
+The percentage of your benefits that are subject to income taxes depends on your combined income, which equals your adjusted gross income, any nontaxable interest income and half of your Social Security benefits.

 Engaging in tax planning can help ensure you aren’t paying the IRS any more of your Social Security benefits than you have to.